A-Z of Clean

 During each conversation, we'll interview leading thinkers in the field who have expertise in the terms we're exploring.... incuding similarities and differences in their thinking.
 There'll be a chance for you to ask questions and to explore your own thinking as well.
 The idea is to raise our awareness of all our thinking around the use of the different terms we use, to clarify any misunderstandings and build knowledge around these topics.

-The first workshop is on the topic of Adjacency and you can read the blog post on this here.
+The second workshop is on the topic of Binds and you can read the blog post on this here.

 The workshops will be recorded and if you sign up, you will receive the recording, even if you aren't able to make it to the session.